freeCodeCamp/freeCodeCamp/guide/english/blockchain/features/index.md

 > Blockchain is a Decentralized Technology, by design.

-When something is controlled by a central authority, where the power to make decision lies in the hands of the apex of the management, such system is called a Centralized System.
+When something is controlled by a central authority, where the power to make decisions lie in the hands of the apex of the management, such system is called a centralized system.
 Banks, for example, are a centralized system, where it's the responsibility of the Governor to make decisions.

-On the contrary, when the power is vested in the hands of the people or the users, such system is said to be a Decentralized System.
+On the contrary, when the power is vested in the hands of the people or the users, such system is said to be a decentralized system.
 The peer to peer network, Torrent, for example is a decentralised system, where the user has complete control.

 ![Decentralized Systems](https://raw.githubusercontent.com/Vagisha16/Hw3/master/blockchain_article_pic.jpg)

 #### _* Distributed Ledger_

-> Blockchains use distributed Ledger Technology (DLT) to store and access the data around.
+> Blockchains use Distributed Ledger Technology (DLT) to store and access the data around.

-When something is stored on a Distributed Ledger, multiple copies of it are made across the network at the same time.
-Unlike traditional databases, distributed ledger do not have a central database or administration functionality.
+When something is stored on a distributed edger, multiple copies of it are made across the network at the same time.
+Unlike traditional databases, distributed ledgers do not have a central database or administration functionality.

 ![Distributed Ledger](https://qph.fs.quoracdn.net/main-qimg-2e24c4949a63eefa9bbab1773e185cdd)